torviswesley/legoeso-pdf-manager/README.md

 ## This plugin requires the following dependencies.
-1. Python 3.6 or later
+1. Imagick 7.0 or later
 2. ZipArchive
-3. PDFMiner

-## Setup after activation
-## The following will need to be set within "Legoeso Settings" menu before the plugin can work correctly.
-1. Path to the python executable
-2. Path to PDFMiner

 ## Features include:
 1. Bulk import of PDFs documents - easily drag and drop to upload a single document, a multiple documents or a zip file containing a multiple documents.
 2. Single or bulk delete of PDFs.
 3. Single or bulk download of pdf documents.
 4. Sort by category, document name, upload by, or date uploaded.
-5. Perform key word search through for PDF documents.
+5. Perform key word search for PDF documents.
 6. Easily list or display all documents or a single category of documents within a WordPress page.
-7. Quick adjust the documents display name or category.
+7. Quickly adjust the document display names or categories.
-8. All PDF documents have links to access document
+8. All PDF documents are accessed via secure links.
-9. This plugin provides optional support for Google's Pytesseract to improve OCR accuracy.
-Simply install Pytesseract on your server, supply the plugin with the Pytesseract installation executable and enable the feature.

 ## Usage
 ## To add new PDF Documents, select Legoeso PDFs